marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "save method", "restore method", canvas, "rotate method"}}

 If the calls to `save` and `restore` were not there, the second recursive call to `branch` would end up with the position and rotation created by the first call.
-It wouldn't be connected to the current branch but rather to the innermost, rightmost branch drawn by the first call.
+It would be connected not to the current branch but rather to the innermost, rightmost branch drawn by the first call.
 The resulting shape might also be interesting, but it is definitely not a tree.

 {{id canvasdisplay}}